 Our lives are riddled with difficult decisions and challenging situations.
 We can either try to avoid them, or embrace them with confidence.

 When guiding a raft, important decisions not only need to be made fast but must be made with absolute confidence.
-Guide school helps students to trust in their own decisions, even when the outcome is not obvious and the consequences are greater.
-After navigating through whitewater under the guidance of our expert staff, you will inevitably find that making every day decisions is easier and your confidence to approach difficult decisions is greater in all that you do.
+Guide school helps students to trust in their own decisions, even when the outcome is not obvious and the consequences are great.
+After navigating through whitewater under the guidance of our expert staff, you will inevitably find that making everyday decisions is easier and your confidence to approach challenging situations is greater, on and off the river.

 5. Simplify and focus on what makes life so blissful.

-Multi-day raft trips are quickly becoming the best way to spend precious vacation time due to their simplification of life’s necessities and immersion in the country’s most beautiful locations.
+Multi-day raft trips are the best way to spend precious vacation time; they simplify life’s necessities, and those who are lucky enough to experience a multi-day trip are immersed in the country’s most beautiful locations.
 Once your bag is packed and you push off the beach, you quickly begin to see that you don’t need fancy gadgets and expensive toys to enjoy life’s beauty.
 In fact, you may even see that they get in the way of it.

 Immersing yourself in the spectacular scenery of the “grand canyon of Oregon” can also help attachments to material goods and future plans slip away.
 Learning to guide a raft down Oregon’s Owyhee River is the best way to start a more fulfilling life, focused on blissful experiences, friendships and natural beauty.

-6. Sleep under the stars, paddle through canyons, and soak in hot springs.
+6. Sleep under the stars, paddle through canyons, soak in hot springs, and enjoy perfect sunsets.

 Honestly, what could be better?

-Each night, after learning how easy it is to cook with a dutch oven, the night sky opens up to reveal a twinkling backdrop to lull you to sleep.
-Drifting around each river bend you descend deeper into the colorful desert canyons in a continual 360 degree view of paradise.
+Each night, after learning how easy it is to cook with a Dutch oven, the night sky opens up to reveal a twinkling backdrop to lull you to sleep.
+Drifting around each river bend you descend deeper into the colorful desert canyons in a continual 360 degree view of incredible Owyhee River geology.
 You pull the raft to shore after splashing down amazing rapids to take a soak in natural hot springs surging from the earth’s crust.

 7. Learn to lead.